About Us

 Chair (term 2023-2026)

 Aaron Clark is a second-generation farmer from Fayette County.
-He works alongside his father, managing their diverse operations that include grass-finished beef, custom hay production, horse boarding, and agritourism short-term rentals.
+He works alongside his father, managing their diverse operations that include grass-finished beef, custom hay

 -